George Floyd's death inspired voting push for Minnesota athletes and teams

 Locally, the Wolves and Lynx held three voter registration events and have resources through their website available as part of their “Pack the Vote” initiative.
 The Twins provided similar resources on their website.
 The Vikings pledged to get 100% of their organization registered to vote.
 Minnesota United helped make Allianz Field a ballot drop-off site in Ramsey County.

 Former Viking Cris Carter partnered with Yahoo to try to increase voter registration while also speaking to NFL players about the issue.
-Some of their activism, he said, is more behind the scenes than out front, like getting their families registered to vote.
+Some of their activism, he said, is more behind the scenes than out front, such as getting their families registered to vote.

 “Because of everything going on publicly, a lot of guys feel like ‘I got to do something …’ ” Carter said.
 “There’s different ways they can make an impact.”